 Arthur only needed one Excalibur.
 Modern households need two.
 One pair should stay in the kitchen, where it can handle food packaging, herbs, and the quiet routines of domestic life.
 The other should be free to roam the realm, taking on crafts, cardboard, ribbon, tape, and whatever fresh campaign the day invents.

 And if you are going to appoint a household hero, it helps to choose one that feels worthy of the title.
 A solid pair of kitchen scissors should be sharp, sturdy, comfortable in the hand, and built for repeat duty.
-A pair like this one fits the role nicely.
+A quality pair fits the role nicely.
 The real wisdom, though, is not just buying a good pair.
 It is buying the sidekick too.

 That is what makes this such a useful household upgrade.
 A second pair does not just save time.
 It removes one of those small, recurring frictions that makes a home feel more chaotic than it is.
 No more opening boxes with a butter knife.
 No more interrogating children.
 No more searching drawer by drawer as if the kingdom has misplaced its only blade.